Arnabaz/Arnabaz/README.md

   </a>
 </p>

-I'm Arnabaz, a web developer based in Montpellier, South of France and I'm passionate about building website or web application.
+I'm Arnabaz, a web developer based in Montpellier, South of France and I'm passionate about building website and web application.

 Currently, I'm looking for a web developer job.